iqbalkurniadama/appium-mobile-automation-testing/README.md

 ## How to run
 clone or download code appium-mobile-automation-testing

-customize your mobile devices in the file wdio.conf.js
+customize your mobile devices in the file wdio.conf.js <br />
 example: <br />
 capabilities: [{ <br />
         platformName                : "Android", <br />